Skip to main content

 • Assess and collect regulatory and permitting fees from geologic storage operators.

 Current law provides a statute of limitations of one year after the date of an alleged violation of energy and carbon management laws (violation).
-The bill changes this statute of limitations to 3 years after the discovery of the alleged violation and provides that the 3-year statute of limitations period does not apply if information regarding the alleged violation is knowingly or willfully concealed by the alleged violator.
+The act changes this statute of limitations to 3 years after the discovery of the alleged violation and provides that the 3-year statute of limitations period does not apply if information regarding the alleged violation is knowingly or willfully concealed by the alleged violator.

 • Enforcement and civil penalty procedures;